-NOAA's NCDC SDS Project Office may assist in the implementation of an effective CCAP through CLIO as a useful online mechanism.
-CLIO can assist in collaboration and is able to integrate aggregate consensus of national CWV's of relevant climate change ECV's and CDR's from Subject Matter Expert (SME)s' and leaders.
+NCDC's SDS Project Office may assist in the implementation of an effective CCAP through CLIO as a useful online mechanism.
+CLIO can assist in collaboration and is able to integrate aggregate consensus of national CWV's of relevant climate change ECVs and CDRs from Subject Matter Expert (SME)s' and leaders.
+Specific ECVs and CDRs having impacts for Urban Climate are depicted in Fig. 1.
+All columns of data are sort able by users.